Why Is Meiosis Useful Select All That Apply? Discover The Surprising Answers Scientists Won’t Tell You

 Why Is Meiosis Useful?
 (Hint: It’s Not Just About Making Babies)

-So you’re staring at a question: “Why is meiosis useful?”
-And it’s a multiple-choice, “select all that apply” kind of deal.
-Now, maybe you’re a student cramming for a biology test, or just someone who stayed awake during high school science and still wonders how this weird cell division thing actually matters in real life.
+So you’re staring at a question: “Why is meiosis useful?Even so, ” And it’s a multiple-choice, “select all that apply” kind of deal.
+Maybe you’re a student cramming for a biology test, or just someone who stayed awake during high school science and still wonders how this weird cell division thing actually matters in real life.
 Either way, you’re in the right place.

 Here’s the short version: meiosis is useful because it’s the reason you’re unique, it’s why species can adapt, and it’s a critical repair mechanism for our DNA.
 But that’s just scratching the surface.
 Let’s dig in.